davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 ### Summary & Skills

 Help teams design, develop, and deploy software.
 Work has ranged from desktop to data center, mobile to cloud, startups to research labs.
-Comfortabljkjke working alone, in pairs, or teams; private or shared office; hybrid or remote, home or coworking space.
+Comfortable working alone, in pairs, or teams; private or shared office; hybrid or remote, home or coworking space.
 Began working remotely in 1999 - lived in Seattle, worked in Boston.

 #### Operating Systems & Programming Languages